 protip– Fold your t-shirts vertically in the drawer to see every shirt at once.
 (This tip will only work if you like folding clothes.
 Yes, some people do like folding clothes.)

-The last category is graphic t-shirts.
+Next, consider your graphic t-shirts.
 How much room do you have left?
 If you love graphic t-shirts, consider using them as undershirts and getting rid of your official undershirts.

 Otherwise, the same rules apply.
 Keep what you have room for and what you can’t wait to wear.